stonepros/stone/doc/dev/stoneadm/host-maintenance.rst

 Host Maintenance
 ================

-All hosts that support Ceph daemons need to support maintenance activity, whether the host is physical or virtual.
+All hosts that support Stone daemons need to support maintenance activity, whether the host is physical or virtual.
 This means that management workflows should provide a simple and consistent way to support this operational requirement.
 This document defines the maintenance strategy that could be implemented in cephadm and mgr/cephadm.